worldbank/RAG-Based-ChatBot-Example/README.md

-# Data in Health AI Course
+# Data in Health Gen AI and LLM Course

-## LangChain RAG Based Chatbot Example
+## The Disease Outbreak News Chatbot
+In this example, we apply the knowledge we learned in the LangChain tutorial to develop a RAG based Chatbot which utilises documents from [WHO disease outbreak news](https://www.who.int/emergencies/disease-outbreak-news) to answer questions about latest disease outbreaks across the globe.

-In this example, we develp a Chatbot which incorporates custom documents to provide up to date answers based on those documents.
+The [Chatbot](https://rag-based-chatbot-example-yna7jakpgnmcobwmjdvruv.streamlit.app) is live on Streamlit community cloud.
+In order to try it, you need to have [OpenAI API key](https://openai.com/index/openai-api/) and [Hugging Face API token](https://huggingface.co) develp a Chatbot which incorporates custom documents to provide up to date answers based on those documents.

 ## Project Setup
 The repository contains the following key directories.